Calvin Klein Tote

 -

 - makeup bag: I got this makeup bag with Sephora’s Beauty Insider rewards points.
 It had 4 or 5 Dior products in it.
-I don’t find where they ever sold it in a store, but there are quite a few at Poshmark and several listed on ebay with the search “dior pink makeup bag” if you have to have this particular style.
+I don’t think it was ever sold it in a store, but there are quite a few similar ones on Poshmark and several listed on eBay, if you have to have this particular style.

-- nail file/emery board: Nail file with travel/storage case, $6.
+- nail file/emery board: nail file with travel/storage case, $2.
 I usually find them at Target, Walmart, the drug store, and Dollar Tree.
 When I find them, I pick up several, and they’re usually not more than a couple of dollars.
 I like this one I found at Dollar Tree because it’s shorter and more compact than a standard sized emery board.

-- stopper: This came from a smaller coffee shop, but you could easily clean off one from your large chain coffee cup and tuck it in there.
+- stopper for disposable cup: This came from a smaller coffee shop, but you could easily clean off one from a large chain cup and tuck it in there.
 Very handy for the times when they don’t give you one, or they’re out.

-- nail clippers: Revlon Nail Clippers, $2.
+- nail clippers: Revlon nail clippers, $3.
 Mine are an inexpensive pair from the dollar store, I think I paid .98¢.
 I’ve linked a pair at Walmart, but you can find them cheaper up by the registers in a number of stores.

-- hand cream: L’Occitane Shea Butter Hand Cream, 1 oz., $12.
+- hand cream: L’Occitane shea butter hand cream, 1 oz., $13.
 This is one of the best hand creams out there.
-Even though I change my hand lotion, I always go back to this in the winter.
+Even though I change my hand lotion frequentlly, I always go back to this in the winter.
+Thick and moisturizing but not the least bit sticky.

-- hand sanitizer: Bath & Body Works Cocoa Cafe hand sanitizer collection, 5/$6.
+- hand sanitizer: Bath & Body Works Pocketbac hand sanitizers, 5/$8.
 Good sanitizer, nice scents, perfect consistency.
 The scents change seasonally, but you can generally find something you like.
 They dry fairly quickly, but don’t dry out your skin.
 Love the packaging – compact and cute!

-- floss picks: A taut strip of dental floss at one end, a toothpick on the other.
+- floss picks: floss picks, 30ct/$1.
+A taut strip of dental floss at one end, a toothpick on the other.
 You can find them in about any size package you’d like by the toothpaste at most stores.
-I pick up a decent sized package at Dollar Tree.
+I pick up a decent sized package at Dollar Tree, although the ones I linked are at Walgreens, so check your local drug stores.

-- dental floss: floss singles, 180ct/$16.
+- dental floss: floss singles, 180ct/$18.
 If the floss picks just won’t do, you can order these at Amazon, or check in the oral care section at most stores.

-- bandages: You can find bandages at any drug store, Walmart, Target, dollar store, etc. I use the non-latex kind because I have an allergy to it, but you can find them fairly easily, as well.
+- bandages: You can find bandages at any drug store, Walmart, Target, dollar store, etc. I use the non-latex kind because I have an allergy to it, but they aren’t difficult to find these days.

-- breath mints: Altoids Smalls peppermint breath mints, 3 3-packs/$7.
-These are up by the cash registers where you find other gum and mints.
+- breath mints: Altoids Smalls peppermint breath mints, 3 pack/$4.
+These are also up by the cash registers where you find other gum and mints.
 Perfect small size to carry in your purse or bag.

-- flashlight: mini flashlight, 6/$5.
+- flashlight: mini flashlight, 6ct/$8.
 This was a promotional item someone gave me.
 It’s about the size of a AA battery, but because it’s an LED, it’s VERY bright.
-You can find similar one by looking at stores’ POS (Point of Sale, or cash register area), or you can buy them online, I’ve linked one option above.
+You can find similar ones by looking at stores’ POS (Point of Sale, or cash register area), Dollar Tree has them from time to time, or you can buy them online.
+I’ve linked one option above.

-- bobby pins: decorated bobby pins, $5.
-I always keep a couple of cute bobby pins in my purse to get my bangs out of my eyes when I’m out and about.
-You can find a better selection at drug stores, Walmart, Target, and Ulta.
+- bobby pins: decorated bobby pins, 2 sets/$7.
+I always keep a couple of cute bobby pins in my purse to get my bangs out of my eyes.
+You can find them at drug stores, Walmart, Target, dollar stores, and Ulta.

 And that’s it!
 Everything I need in case something should happen when I’m away from home.